SilasRodrigues19/siimpsonss.vercel.app/README.md

 This project was built for an Streamer at Twitch TV, the main goal is to tell a little bit about livestream and the personal life of Streamer.

 The website is divided into:
-* Home: describes about livestream and contains the main content as links, interations from livestream, contact form and more.
+* **Home**: describes about livestream and contains the main content as links, interations from livestream, contact form and more.
-* About: as the name suggests it's a page that talks about Luiz "SiimpSonsS" Guilherme and your livestream, contains livestream's schedule and because he decided start do livestreams.
+* **About**: as the name suggests it's a page that talks about Luiz "SiimpSonsS" Guilherme and your livestream, contains livestream's schedule and because he decided start do livestreams.
-* Projects: has all projects that the streamer is involved at the moment.
+* **Projects**: has all projects that the streamer is involved at the moment.
-* Donors: specific page that show all people who donated in the livestream.
+* **Donors**: specific page that show all people who donated in the livestream.
-* Gallery: has all "cospobres" made by SiimpSonsS (cospobres are cosplays made with little resource).
+* **Gallery**: has all "cospobres" made by SiimpSonsS (cospobres are cosplays made with little resource).

 ### Built With